radicalkjax/blog/README.md

 - Responsive design adjusts size and position on mobile devices
 - Uses PNG format with transparency for seamless integration
 - Optimized for performance and cross-browser compatibility
+- Automatically triggers mobile view when viewport size would cause logo to overlap with header

 ### Detailed Documentation